CERES-RUB/academic-skills/05_Citation.md

 </div>

-[^1]: Talal Asad: “The Construction of Religion as an Anthropological Category”, in: Michael Lambek (Ed.): A reader in the anthropology of religion, Malden, MA: Blackwell Publishers 2002, p.
-114–132, here, p.
-116.
+[^1]: Talal Asad, “The Construction of Religion as an Anthropological Category,” in *A Reader in the Anthropology of Religion*, ed.
+Michael Lambek, Blackwell Anthologies in Social and Cultural Anthropology 2 (Malden, MA: Blackwell, 2002), 116.

 [^2]: Asad: “The Construction of Religion”, 116.